aleks1232123/emoji-tic-tac-toe-classes-reactjs/README.md

-Tic-Tac-Toe Game using React.js with Class Components
+Tic-Tac-Toe Game with random Emoji characters using React.js with Class Components 👽